hstov3/neo4j_hw_simple_api/README.md

 2. If not done already, use **Neo4j Desktop** to create a project and a graph DB in that project.
 Note the password that you assigned when creating the Graph DB.

-3. Use git to clone the repo here.
-Change to the root directory where you want to create the directory with the code from this repo and run the following:
+3. Use git to clone the repo.
+Change to the root directory where you want to create the subdirectory containing the code from this repo and run the following:

 ```cmd
 $ git clone https://github.com/hstov3/neo4j_hw_simple_api.git